Route of administration: Classification

 Routes of administration are usually classified by application location (or exposition).

 The route or course the active substance takes from application location to the location where it has its target effect is usually rather a matter of pharmacokinetics (concerning the processes of uptake, distribution, and elimination of drugs).
 Exceptions include the transdermal or transmucosal routes, which are still commonly referred to as routes of administration.

-The location of the target effect of active substances are usually rather a matter of pharmacodynamics (concerning e.g. the physiological effects of drugs).
+The location of the target effect of active substances is usually rather a matter of pharmacodynamics (concerning, for example, the physiological effects of drugs).
 An exception is topical administration, which generally means that both the application location and the effect thereof is local.

 Topical administration is sometimes defined as both a local application location and local pharmacodynamic effect, and sometimes merely as a local application location regardless of location of the effects.